Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 ALLOW EXTRA TIME TO TRAVEL FROM PARIS TO THE AIRPORT

-During a transportation strike, Paris will be served by fewer trains, tramways, and buses running.
+During a transportation strike, Paris will be served by fewer trains, tramways, and buses.
 Also, the train interconnection (RATP – SNCF) at Gare du Nord might be suspended.

-In any case, expect the working trains or buses to be cramped to the point of letting them go and wait for the next one.
+In any case, expect the working trains or buses to be cramped to the point that you will have to let them go and wait for the next one.

 Check RER B’s schedule and the specific metro line or bus line schedules during the strike before leaving your hotel and allow extra time to reach the airport.